snowingwings220/FastPixelFix/ReadMe.md

 The original script took forever on 4k images (it really annoyed me), so this project attempts to lower the processing time by using parralel computing (& a compiled language)
 I hope this is useful to anyone who was upset with the processing times of the previous solution

+PS: This is not meant to be hate towards to original creator, their tool was incredibly useful to me in the past, just thought I could improve it!